 IMPORTANT: All patient information, with the exception of the patient's date of birth (which must be circled), is confidential and must be redacted and protected from view prior to the submission of an application.
 This applies only to patient information (i.e. names, addresses, phone numbers, social security numbers, etc.) and does not apply to physician names or sleep center information.
 The physician names and sleep center information must be clearly visible and legible.
-If patient information is not redacted, the flash drive will be returned to the applicant.
+If any personal patient information (other than birthdate) is visible, the cases will not be reviewed and the flash drive will be returned to the applicant.

-Documentation that confirms the oral appliance was effective in managing the patient's sleep disordered breathing must be provided for each successful responder of the fifteen (15) cases by having the patient's local treating physician sign the OSA Management with Oral Appliance Therapy Template found on the ABDSM website at www.abdsm.org/CaseStudy.aspx.
+Documentation that confirms the oral appliance was effective in managing the patient's sleep disordered breathing must be provided for each successful responder of the ten (10) cases by having the patient's local treating physician sign the OSA Management with Oral Appliance Therapy Template found on the ABDSM website at abdsm.org/resources.